 - Borrowers who do not have internet access may complete exit counseling in person by coming to the Office of Financial Aid on the second floor of the Science and Engineering Lab Complex (Building 14), Room 205.
 Law and Health Science students may complete this with their respective financial aid offices.

 Note: The average federal student loan (Federal Direct and/or Stafford Loans) principal of a borrower who entered Tulane as a first-time full-time freshman and who graduated with a bachelor's degree from Tulane between 7/1/14 and 6/30/15 was $27,849.
 Forty-two percent of those who entered Tulane as a first-time full-time freshman and who graduated with a bachelor's degree from Tulane between 7/1/14 and 6/30/15 borrowed federal student loan funding.

-Please refer to the Federal Student Loan website for historical information on the interest rates of federal student loans.
+Please refer to the Federal aid website page on loans for historical information on the interest rates of federal student loans.